 You start and end your tour at the Georgia Mercantile Company – a delightful store full of local gifts, foods, and souvenirs.
 And the building was used for filming an “Oceanside” scene in Season 7!

-And don’t miss the Walking Dead Store – right next to the Walking Dead Cafe.
-Downstairs you’ll find the Walking Dead Museum and the photo studio of Chris Twellman, aka the German Abraham, who is a dead ringer for Abraham!
+Another spot to be sure to visit is the Walking Dead Store.
+Downstairs you’ll find the Walking Dead Museum and “Abraham’s Army” – the photo op studio of Chris Twellman, aka the German Abraham, who is a dead ringer for Abraham!
 Stop in and take an iconic photo with the German Abraham and sometimes other cosplayers are there, too.

 More Walking Dead Filming Locations with Atlanta Movie Tours